July 6, 2016

 [LEXINGTON, Ky.] – Alltech and the International Alliance of Equestrian Journalists (IAEJ) are pleased to announce the winners of the 2016 Alltech A+ Award for outstanding coverage of international equestrian sport.

-The A+ Awards were established in 2010 by Alltech, in collaboration with the IAEJ, to reward creativity, passion and excellence in equestrian journalism.
-The focus of the awards program was coverage of the 2010 and 2014 Alltech FEI World Equestrian Games™.
+The A+ Award was established in 2010 by Alltech, in collaboration with the IAEJ, to reward creativity, passion and excellence in equestrian journalism.
+Initially, the focus of the awards program was coverage of the 2010 and 2014 Alltech FEI World Equestrian Games™.
 The theme for the 2016 contest was “Stories of Triumph.”

 July 1, 2016

 WHAT: Join Dr. Carlo Angelo Sgoifo Rossi of the University of Milan as he discusses the main strategies to minimise the effects of heat stress and practical solutions to implement on your beef farm.

 [DUNBOYNE, Ireland] The widespread use of antibiotics in human and animal medicine increases the level of resistant bacteria.
 This makes it more difficult to treat disease in an efficient way.
 Innovative technologies and research initiatives can be successful when they include experts from different disciplines and work with producers in the industry.

 June 24, 2016